Scapegoating – An Insidious Family Pattern of Blame and Shame on a Family Member

 If you recognize that certain people in your family or workplace always take the brunt of what is going, it is probably scapegoating.
 If this is your dynamic, you can learn what you do unconsciously to keep yourself a victim.
 Do whatever it takes to change this role of being blamed.
 If you were designated the black sheep of the family, then studying this dynamic is the way to release yourself from its poison.
 Learn to recognize the negative family patterns of blame and shame and vow to stop doing them in this generation!

 Stop trying to win the favor of a parent who did not like you when you were growing up.
 A parent who rejects their child has some severe personality disturbance and is not likely to change.
 The best you can do is understand the underlying dynamic of your parent and try to come to peace with this on your own.
 Don’t expect your parent to “own” up to their mistreatment of you.
 Most likely, they will only deny and blame you again for being ungrateful.
 Some children who were scapegoated have as little to do with the abusive parent as they can when they grow up.
 Refusing to remain in an abusive situation is a healthy choice.
 Educate yourself about narcissistic and rejecting parents and join Facebook communities that share information about how to deal with them.
-Read my articles in the Narcissism category of this website for further ideas.
+Read my many articles of the varied forms that narcissism can take.
+See the Narcissism category in this website for further ideas.

 Do more reading to explore how scapegoating may have affected not only your own personality but how it made you feel invalidated.
 Do a web search on assertive behavior to learn to challenge others who try to put you down.
 Read Gail Meyer’s blog and watch her YouTube videos.
 See her book, The Scapegoats of a Narcissistic Mother.
 Take an assertiveness training class and learn to set boundaries to other’s inappropriate behavior.
 Keep learning and growing to get past any identity of being less than anyone else.
+You can grow past the harmful labels that may have been put on you as a child by a disturbed parent.
 You deserve a happy life.